United Way of Central and Northeastern Connecticut

 Based on United Way's documented approach and strategic priorities:

-Collective Impact Approach: United Way emphasizes that their "strategy unites their network of partner agencies under a set of shared goals and ties their support to the achievement of measurable change and finding lasting solutions for children and families."
-Organizations that can work collaboratively across sectors and participate in working groups focused on systemic change are prioritized.
+Collective Impact Approach: United Way emphasises that their "strategy unites their network of partner agencies under a set of shared goals and ties their support to the achievement of measurable change and finding lasting solutions for children and families."
+Organisations that can work collaboratively across sectors and participate in working groups focused on systemic change are prioritised.

-Measurable Outcomes: The organization works with a Data Advisory Council to measure impact and monitor community conditions.
+Measurable Outcomes: The organisation works with a Data Advisory Council to measure impact and monitor community conditions.
 Partners must demonstrate capacity to track and report meaningful outcomes aligned with United Way's community-level goals.

-Geographic Service Area: Organizations must serve populations within the 56-town region of central and northeastern Connecticut (the 860 area code region), including Greater Hartford, New Britain, Windham, and Enfield.
+Geographic Service Area: Organisations must serve populations within the 56-town region of central and northeastern Connecticut (the 860 area code region), including Greater Hartford, New Britain, Windham, and Enfield.

 Equity Focus: Reducing racial disparities in educational, economic, and health outcomes is an explicit priority.
-Organizations should demonstrate commitment to advancing equity in their service delivery and outcomes.
+Organisations should demonstrate commitment to advancing equity in their service delivery and outcomes.

 Long-term Partnership: Community Impact Grants appear to be multi-year commitments rather than one-time awards.
-Organizations should be prepared to engage in ongoing collaboration, monitoring, and continuous improvement.
+Organisations should be prepared to engage in ongoing collaboration, monitoring, and continuous improvement.

 Key Takeaways for Grant Writers